Kefkius/tate-server/README.md

   1. To install and run a server, see INSTALL.
 For greater detail on the installation process, see HOWTO.md.

-  2. To start and stop the server, use the 'electrum-server' script
+  2. It is highly encouraged to use the provided Dockerfile and Docker or to use a more complete image: [mazaclub/tateserver-mazacoind](https://github.com/mazaclub/docker-tateserver-mazacoind)

 License